(formerly known as Tephrosia bispinaria)

 BOARMIINI, ENNOMINAE, GEOMETRIDAE, GEOMETROIDEA

-These Caterpillars are brown loopers, with the males having a black and white mark about halfway along on each side
+These Caterpillars are brown loopers with a blunt pair of horns on the tail, The males have a black and white mark about halfway along on each side, and the females are plain brown.

 The caterpillars have been found feeding on a wide variety of plants, including: